Poets

 (1986 - Present)

 Raymond Antrobus was born in Hackney, London, to a Jamaican immigrant father and an English mother, both lovers of literature who frequently read poetry to him.
 Antrobus began writing at age six, the same year his deafness was discovered.
-One of the first recipients of a master’s in Spoken Word Education from Goldsmiths, University of London, Antrobus’s primary career focus was teaching until he attended a U.S. literary event and realized the merit of his own writing.
-Determined to pursue a life as a poet, he connected with London’s slam and open mic poetry scene, where he found both mentorship and camaraderie.
-He started performing his poetry and co-founded spoken word collective Chill Pill and the Keats House Poets Forum.
+One of the first recipients of a master’s in spoken word education from Goldsmiths, University of London, Antrobus’s primary career focus was teaching until he attended a U.S. literary event and realized the merit of his own writing.
+Determined to pursue a life as a poet, he connected with London’s slam and open mic poetry scene, finding both mentorship and camaraderie.
+He started performing his poetry and co-founded spoken word collective Chill Pill and the Keats House Poets Forum, where he hosted poets such as Anthony Anaxagorou, Hannah Lowe, Warsan Shire, and Kayo Chingonyi.